Amon Tobin: Film work and soundtracks

 Amon Tobin's sounds and samples are frequently used in the British car-based TV show Top Gear, and his song "Four Ton Mantis" has been used in advertisements for Nissan Qashqai and Juke.
 Tobin's music also appeared in several major motion pictures including The Italian Job, Tideline (Littoral) and 21.
 He has also produced tracks for a number of independent films, including The Last Minute, and has created production music for the BMG Zomba commercial library which is used in various films.
 In 2006, he scored the soundtrack for the Hungarian horror film Taxidermia which was made available on his website.
 He also produced the score for the 2009 documentary Pax Americana and the Weaponization of Space.

 In April 2010, Tobin composed and produced a small body of work for the video game Tom Clancy's Splinter Cell: Conviction which was available for streaming on his website.
 In 2013, Two Fingers composed the theme music for the BBC America/Space original series Orphan Black.

 Discography

-Tobin has released seventeen major studio albums under his name as well as various aliases:
+Tobin has released seventeen major studio albums under his name and various aliases.